Ironton Rail Trail

 The Ironton Rail Trail is a rail trail that spans 9 mi in Lehigh County, Pennsylvania.
 The trail was made from tracks of the defunct Ironton Railroad and includes a paved 5 mi loop.

 The trail spreads across Whitehall Township, Coplay and North Whitehall.
 It is a very popular trail in the Lehigh Valley for walkers, bikers, runners and dog walkers.
 The trail has many events such as a 10k race held every year.

+History

+The Ironton Railroad was originally chartered in 1859 and built during the 1860s.
+It transported iron ore from mines in Ironton, Pennsylvania to the Thomas Iron Company plant in Hokendauqua, Pennsylvania.
+The railroad was acquired by the Reading Company in 1923 and was consolidated into Conrail in 1976.
+However, the railroad was ultimately closed in 1984, and tracks were removed in 1990.

+Right of way for the 9.2 mi stretch that would become the Ironton Rail Trail was purchased from Conrail in 1996.